Want to deliver with Uber Eats? Uber Eats drivers can get paid to pick up and drop off local food & retail orders.

 Delivering for Uber Eats: Step-by-step process

-Order requests appear in the Uber driver app as a popup notification that shows the location of the restaurant and an estimated payout.
-You have 15-30 seconds to tap to accept the delivery request.
+Order requests appear in the Uber driver app as a popup notification that shows the estimated payout, the restaurant name & location, the customer’s location, and the estimated total mileage for the delivery.

 After you tap to accept the order, navigate to the restaurant using the in-app GPS instructions (You can select a different navigation app in your app settings).